skip to Main Content

 It can be hard to remember that the people guilty of dehumanizing you online are usually humans themselves (unless, of course, they’re bots.)
 It might feel impossible to generate empathy for your attacker, which is understandable.
 But some targets of online harassment have found it surprisingly helpful to do so.
 Many times, online abusers are deeply unhappy in their own lives—which is not an excuse for abusive online behaviors, but at least a partial explanation.
 (If you’re interested in trying to learn more about why people engage in online harassment, check out the Making Sense of Online Hate and Harassment section of this Field Manual.)

-Whether or not you find it useful to consider the human being behind the hateful messages, the below information can be helpful for composing messages meant to help mitigate, rather than escalate, a tense online situation, while also ensuring you get your point across clearly and firmly:
+Whether or not you find it useful to consider the person behind the hateful messages, the below information can help you compose messages that mitigate, rather than escalate, a tense online situation, while also ensuring you get your point across clearly and firmly:

 Some confrontations may not go as well as you’d like, while others may surprise you.
 If you follow the steps above and a confrontation still doesn’t result in a helpful outcome, take pride in the fact that you spoke up and your online harasser failed to silence you.